thescalableway/edp-learning/README.md

 - Prefect
 - Python

 Lessons are developed on an as-needed basis, with several already available for you to explore.
-Check out the tutorials section to get started!
+Check out the lessons folder to get started!

 Each lesson is self-contained and leverages public data sources, so you don’t need any specific data platform infrastructure.
 In fact, you can follow along directly from GitHub using Codespaces for a seamless learning experience.